We are already too busy, how will we find time for a parent coach?

-How often will my child/teen or myself/partner or family need to come?
+How often will my I need to talk to a parent coach?

-How do I know if you will be the right therapist for my child/teen or myself?
+How do I know if you will be the right parent coach for my child/teen or myself?

-I really want to talk with someone about my child/teen or family situation, but my spouse/partner isn’t excited about coming to a therapist.
+I really want to talk with someone about my child/teen or family situation, but my spouse/partner isn't excited about me talking with someone.
 What should I do?

 In my work this has happened many times.
 I would be happy to talk with your spouse via phone in order to help alleviate any concerns about coaching.
 If your significant other is still uncomfortable, then we could certainly meet alone, although my preference is to meet both parents.
 I would encourage you to give me a call and we can discuss this further.